chartbeat-labs/parselmouth/docs/delivery.md

 #### Cost

-Basic container for mmodeling Campaign and Line Item Budgets and Costs.
+Basic container for modeling Campaign and Line Item Budgets and Costs.

 #### Goal